MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 | Consider using your own encryption key ([Customer-managed key](/azure/storage/common/customer-managed-keys-overview)) to protect the data in your managed disk. | A customer-managed key provides greater flexibility and control if you need it.
 For example, you can store encryption keys in Azure Key Vault and automatically rotate them. |

 ## Cost optimization

 Cost Optimization focuses on **detecting spend patterns, prioritizing investments in critical areas, and optimizing in others** to meet the organization's budget while meeting business requirements.

-The Cost Optimization design principles provide a high-level design strategy for achieving those goals and making tradeoffs as necessary in the technical design related to your web apps and the environment in which they run.
+The Cost Optimization design principles provide a high-level design strategy for achieving those goals and making tradeoffs as necessary in the technical design related to your Azure Disks.

-As you make design choices for Azure Disk Storage review the [Design review checklist for Cost Optimization](/azure/well-architected/cost-optimization/checklist).

 ### Design checklist

+Start your design strategy based on the design review checklist for [Cost Optimization](../cost-optimization/checklist.md) for investments and fine tune the design so that the workload is aligned with the budget allocated for the workload.
+Your design should use the right Azure capabilities, monitor investments, and find opportunities to optimize over time.

 > [!div class="checklist"]
 >